-Thank you for your willingness to participate in a 21-Day Racial Equity & Social Justice Challenge to help develop a deeper understanding of diversity, equity, inclusion, and social justice.
+The 21-Day Racial Equity & Social Justice Challenge is intended to help develop a deeper understanding of diversity, equity, inclusion, and social justice.

 The Challenge is designed to intentionally create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
 The 21-day syllabus was created for our school community.
 It's simple:

 - For 21 days, choose at least ONE (or more) suggested action items per day, reflect on the experience, and answer questions.

 - Complete 21 short assignments (which take an average of about 15–30 minutes), over 21 days, that include suggested readings, videos, podcasts, and more.